tarantuli/enchanters-manual/quick-setup-reference.md

 [Return to index](README.md)

-[^1]: This is based on opinionated choices, see the [comeplete setup guide](complete-setup-guide.md) for all possibilities.
+[^1]: This is based on opinionated choices, see the [complete setup guide](complete-setup-guide.md) for all possibilities.